ayushmall0710/esg-stock-performace-impact/README.md

 2. **RQ2:** Do higher ESG scores reduce stock return volatility?
 3. **RQ3:** Which ESG pillar (E, S, G) drives risk-adjusted returns and volatility the most?

+### Abstract (short)
+We test whether ESG scores for S&P 500 firms (Sept 2023–Aug 2024) predict better risk-adjusted returns or lower volatility.
+Cross-sectional OLS models (n≈419) show no significant link between ESG and Sharpe ratios (p=0.535), but a small, significant positive link to volatility (p=0.018).
+Governance is the only pillar with a significant effect on volatility; environmental and social pillars are not significant.

 ## Project Structure

 ```